Karimi-Lab/inucs/README.md

 > ***EXAMPLE DATA:*** You may download our example data for human and yeast from [here](https://emckclac-my.sharepoint.com/:f:/g/personal/k2040209_kcl_ac_uk/Ev9FR2K2kqlKoPpVIpf9Wc0BR_716C_6LyFGfWgqRSuT8Q).

-Let us see some example to help make this more clear.
 As mentioned above `./inucs.py prepare --help` gives the following usage message:

 ```
 usage: inucs.py prepare [-h] [-d <working_dir>] [--refresh] [-z] <chroms> <nucs> <interacts>
 ```

-Thus, as the first step, we can preprocess the input data using the following command:
+As the first step, we can preprocess the input data using the following command:

 ```bash
 ./inucs.py prepare chromosomes.txt nucleosomes.txt interactions.txt -d yeast_wd
 ```

-Depending on the size of input files and the system specifications, the `prepare` command may take a few minutes, hours, or days to complete.
+Depending on the size of input files and the system specifications, the `prepare` command may take a few minutes, hours to complete.

 Also, note that all input files may optionally be in gzip format.